bmerry/socit/README.md

 (or 24 hours if it doesn't), and the maximum SoC (relative to now) is calculated under the assumption of maximum PV, `min_discharge_power`, and excess power going first to export and only to the battery when necessary.
-This will determine a SoC `target_soc_export` which is the maximum SoC we could have now and be guaranteed not to lose out on generation capacity.
-If we're at or above that SoC, it is at least `target_soc_low`, and PV currently exceeds load, then zero export is disabled and the minimum SoC is set to `export_limit_soc`.
-That allows for export from the battery if we're already above `export_limit_soc`.
+This will determine a SoC `target_soc_export_low` which is the maximum SoC we could have now and be guaranteed not to lose out on generation capacity if we don't export from the battery.
+Similarly, we compute `target_soc_export_high` which is the maximum SoC we could have now be guaranteed not to lose on generation capacity export from the battery is allowed.
+If we're above `target_soc_export_high`, we start exporting from the battery; otherwise, if we're above `target_soc_export_low` and have more PV than load, we export solar but do not export from the battery.

+These limits are clamped to be at least `target_soc_low` and `target_soc_high`, to avoid running the battery lower than the normal algorithm would do.

 ## Changelog